-- Routine removal of sharp enamel points and focal overgrowths of cheek teeth.
+• Routine removal of sharp enamel points and focal overgrowth of cheek teeth.
 Commonly referred to as "floating teeth."
 Odontoplasty is conservatively performed for maintaining proper occlusion, prolonging tooth longevity, and providing the performance horse with a comfortable mouth.